Patient Stories | Coming Through Breast Cancer - Lucy’s Story

-We are super grateful to the amazing Lucy for taking time out of her busy schedule to write this blog for us.
+We are super grateful to the amazing Lucy for taking time out of her busy schedule to write this Patient Story for us.
 Lucy gives us the low down on chemotherapy treatment and shares some top tips to help others through their chemo treatment.

 “Life will never be the same again.”
 That’s what ran through my head when the sonographer said that what she was looking at was very likely to be breast cancer.
 It was odd, because I’d always thought my first thought would be “I don’t want to die”.
 The tears that followed were for this innate feeling that I was saying goodbye to my ‘carefree’ (she says with three young children!) life as I knew it.